 - There are two types of window installation: full-frame replacement and retrofit (insert).
 Retrofit installation is only suitable if your existing frames show no signs of moisture or weather damage.
 The type of installation they specialize in, often also determines the performance level of the windows that a company sells.

-- In order to make sure windows are efficient in your area, you should only consider companies that have ENERGY STAR rated windows for your climate zone.
+- In order to make sure windows are efficient in your area, you should only consider companies that sell and install only ENERGY STAR rated windows.

 What you should know about window installation